viliusgudziunas/to-do/README.md

 # React Template

-### I use this template to quickly start my React projects

 ### Other react templates are in other branches

+### I use these templates to quickly start my React projects

 ## This template contains: